precog/quasar-datasource-s3/README.md

 ## How to use this

-1. Clone this repository (git@github.com:slamdata/quasar-s3.git)
+1. Clone this repository (`git@github.com:slamdata/quasar-s3.git`)
-2. At the root of the repo, run ./sbt assembleDatasource.
-This will generate a tarball with a loadable `slamdata-backend` plugin
+2. At the root of the repo, run `./sbt assembleDatasource`.
+This will generate a tarball with a loadable `slamdata-backend` plugin in `.targets/datasource/scala-2.12/quasar-s3-<version>-explode.tar.gz`
-3. The tarball can be found in `.targets/datasource/scala-2.12/quasar-s3-<version>-explode.tar.gz`
-4. Extract the tarball to SlamData Backend's plugin directory.
+3. Extract the tarball to SlamData Backend's plugin directory.
 By default that is `$HOME/.config/slamdata/plugin/`
-5. Run SlamData backend and the datasource should be available
+4. Run SlamData backend and the datasource should be available

 ## Configuration